English (UK)

 Save preferences

-A good law school CV has to show you’re so much more than just a student with a big dream.
+A good law student CV has to show you’re so much more than just a student with a big dream.
 Use this sample CV to prove you’ll finish the paper chase in style.

 Tom Gerencer, CPRW